devel0x/electronero/SOLIDITY.md

 This document collects simple smart contracts that work with the integrated Electronero EVM.
 All examples use Solidity **0.8** or later.

 While some snippets below rely on inline `assembly` to demonstrate custom opcodes, contracts do **not** need assembly to run on the EVM.
 Standard Solidity code compiles and executes just fine.
+Opcode coverage now spans arithmetic, modular math, shifts, keccak hashing, caller introspection, push operations including `PUSH0`, event logging and conditional jumps so contracts built for Solidity 0.8 run unmodified.

 ## Faucet
 ```solidity